o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 #### Step 0: Add a production build target

 Before configuring tests, you should first define the library which gets tested.
-This is defined in a CMakeLists.txt, which typically lives in the same directory as the code or in a parent directory.
-For more information on configuring this, please read more about adding library targets at [Getting Started with the CMake Build System](/docs/user-guide/build/).
-Note that you only need to define a library that will be built, and can start configuring and writing tests before you finish writing the production code.
+This is defined in a `CMakeLists.txt`, which typically lives in the same directory as the code or in a parent directory.
+For more information on configuring `CMakeLists.txt`, please read more about adding library targets at [Getting Started with the CMake Build System](/docs/user-guide/build/).
+Note that you only need to define a library that will be built; you can start configuring and writing tests before you finish writing the production code.

 #### Step 1: Add a test build target